Manor of Rivington: Appointment of Constables

+Soe w[i]th our humble duties wee Reste, and shall daly praye for you[r] hono[ur]: Marche the 12 in 1629."
+The sworn testaments do act as legal proof of the existence of the Manor and this particular right.

 Breres

 In the inquisition post mortem of Robert Pilkington in 1610, it was stated the Reverend John Breres, a Presbyterian preacher at Rivington Unitarian Chapel, had bought three messuages, one cottage, four gardens, four orchards, and land in August 1603 of which Robert Pilkington was seized in July 1601.
 The remainder of the estate was sold to Robert Lever and Thomas Breres' brother of John, on 30 March 1611.
 In 1667, John Breres mentioned in his will that after the death of his uncle Thomas Breres in 1617, he had mortgaged his interest in the estate to the Rev. James Pilkington of Heaton Rhodes, his wife's uncle, and Alderman William Pilkington of Wigan, a local land owner and father in law.
 William Breres and his wife Martha Gill lived at the Old Hall.
 This branch of the Pilkington family were related to the Pilkingtons of Croston Church, also descendants of Nicolas de Pilkington of Salford.
 William Breres died in 1723 and the estate passed to their son John who sold it in 1729 to John Andrews who had inherited a share from the Levers, who were themselves descendants of the Pilkingtons.